mgonto/restangular/README.md

 ````

 The Restangular service may be injected into any Controller or Directive :)
+Note: When adding Restangular as a dependency it is not capitalized 'restangular'
+      But when injected into your controller it is 'Restangular'

 ## Using Restangular

 ### Creating Main Restangular object

 There are 3 ways of creating a main Restangular object.
 The first one and most common one is by stating the main route of all requests.
 The second one is by stating the main route and object of all requests.

 ````javascript